tommybrecher/vpn-otp/README.md

 <code>sudo python2.7 otp.py --vpn <v/o/p></code>

-It might be beneficial to make a patch which includs proprietary information for your organization, to apply the patch, make sure the patch is in the repository folder and apply it by running:
+It might be beneficial to make a patch which includes proprietary information for your organization, to apply the patch, make sure the patch is in the repository folder and apply it by running:

 <code>patch < add_proprietary_resources.patch </code>